MicrosoftDocs/azure-stack-docs/azure-stack/user/instance-metadata-service.md

 ## Usage

-See the [Azure Instance Metadata Service documentation](/azure/virtual-machines/windows/instance-metadata-service?tabs=windows) to learn more about IMDS and how to use it.
-This article focuses on differences between Azure and Azure Stack Hub as the service is in public preview.
+To learn more about IMDS and how to use it, see the [Azure Instance Metadata Service documentation](/azure/virtual-machines/windows/instance-metadata-service?tabs=windows).
+This article focuses on differences between Azure and Azure Stack Hub, as the service is in public preview.

 ## Differences between Azure and Azure Stack Hub